CubesAndCubes/anatomize/README.md

 );
 ```

-Unless whitespace is relevant in your language, we can remove it to make our parser's job a little easier.
+Unless whitespace is relevant in your language, you can remove it to prevent this confusion.
 Tokens that are registered with a name of `null` are automatically discarded.

 ```javascript
 MyParser.registerToken(null, /^\s+/);